Bootstrap Seasonal Unit Root Test under Periodic Variation: Proof of Proposition .

 and, by the dominated convergence theorem,

 Hence, it remains to verify the \eqref{SBB FCLT5}, which indicates asymptotic independence between coordinates of $R_{T}^{*}$.
-Note that the third property need to be proved for all $i,j \in \{1,2,3,4\}, \: i\neq j$.
+Notice that the \eqref{SBB FCLT5} needs to be proved for all $i,j \in \{1,2,3,4\}, \: i\neq j$.
 Here we cite as an example the case $i=1$ and $j=3$.
 The rest of cases can be shown by similar calculations.
 Notice,